binbsr/.NETClassesCotiviti/Shreyapradhan/readme.txt

 class day 21 : Added Employees page to view list of employees and add new employees class day 22 : learnt about Data Annotation class day 23: Added Department menu to add new Department and List all employees of the department.
-Learnt about View Model
+Learnt about View Model class day 24 : learnt about partial views and implemented view model class day 25 : learnt about dependency injection and discussed the scenario for project